 Used in ground conditions where heave may be a possibility, but the ground conditions do not allow the pile bore to stay open.
 Heave conditions can be designed out by increasing the depth of the pile and the quantity of reinforcement.
 This pile is filled with concrete through the centre of the augers as they are retracted.

 Used for drilling into un-reinforced concrete and rock.
+Using a rotary percussive hammer, the action reduces hard rock into small fragments and dust.
 Can also be used when the overburden drilling has reached the rockhead.

 Drill Bar Pile ‘Titan’